Pan Am Flight 103: Compassionate release and controversy

 On 25 July 2009, Megrahi applied to be released from jail on compassionate grounds.
 Three weeks later, on 12 August 2009, Megrahi applied to have his second appeal dropped and was granted compassionate release for his terminal prostate cancer.
 On 20 August 2009, Megrahi was released from prison and traveled by chartered jet to Libya.

 His survival beyond the approximate "three-month" prognosis generated some controversy.
 It is believed that, following his release, Al-Megrahi was prescribed abiraterone and prednisone, a combination that extends median survival by an average of 14.8 months.
 After hospital treatment ended, he returned to his family home.
-Following his release, Megrahi published evidence on the Internet that was gathered for the abandoned second appeal which he claimed would clear his name.
+Following his release, Megrahi published evidence on the internet that was gathered for the abandoned second appeal which he claimed would clear his name.

 Allegations have been made that the UK government and BP sought Al-Megrahi's release as part of a trade deal with Libya.
 In 2008, the UK government "decided to 'do all it could' to help the Libyans get Al-Megrahi home ... and explained the legal procedure for compassionate release to the Libyans."

-Megrahi was released on license, so was obliged to remain in regular contact with East Renfrewshire Council.
+Megrahi was released on licence, so was obliged to remain in regular contact with East Renfrewshire Council.
 On 26 August 2011, it was announced that the whereabouts of Al-Megrahi were unknown due to the social upheaval in Libya and that he had not been in contact for some time.
-On 29 August, it was reported that he had been located and both the Scottish government and the council issued a statement confirming that they had been in contact with his family and that his license had not been breached.
-MP Andrew Mitchell said Al-Megrahi was comatose and near death.
+On 29 August, it was reported that he had been located and both the Scottish government and the council issued a statement confirming that they had been in contact with his family and that his licence had not been breached.
+Member of Parliament (MP) Andrew Mitchell said Al-Megrahi was comatose and near death.
 CNN reporter Nic Robertson said he was "just a shell of the man he once was" and was surviving on oxygen and an intravenous drip.
 In an interview on BBC Radio 5 Live, former US ambassador to the United Nations John Bolton called for Al-Megrahi to be extradited.

 To me it will be a signal of how serious the rebel government is for good relations with the United States and the West if they hand over Megrahi for trial.

 Mohammed al-Alagi, justice minister for the new leadership in Tripoli, said "the council would not allow any Libyan to be deported to face trial in another country ...
 Abdelbaset al-Megrahi has already been judged once, and will not be judged again."
 Megrahi died of prostate cancer in Libya on 20 May 2012.
 Scottish First Minister Alex Salmond said that people should use the occasion to remember the Lockerbie victims.